In This Article Expand or collapse the "in this article" section Taxation and Latinos

 Introduction

-While this bibliography deals with the intersection of Latinos and taxation, there is a dearth of scholarly work that deals with this intersection.
+While this article deals with the intersection of Latinos and taxation, there is a dearth of scholarly work that deals with this intersection.
 This shortage is all the more surprising given that Latinos will likely constitute the largest plurality in the United States within the next fifty years.
-Indeed, as of 2014, the Latino population in the United States was estimated to be on the order of 55 million.
+Indeed, according to the 2020 US Census, the Latino population in the United States was estimated to be on the order of 62 million and Latinos accounted for 51 percent of the nation’s total population growth over the preceding decade.
 While a lack of attention may explain this phenomenon, the absence of a definition for who comprises the Latino population poses a significant problem.
 Beginning with the establishment of the relevant ethnography, this bibliography addresses the many aspects of the Internal Revenue Code that operate to the disadvantage of Latinos.
-These areas range from code provisions that are seemingly neutral, such as the tax benefits associated with home ownership and education, to those code provisions that are aimed at dealing with income inequality such as the Earned Income Tax Credit.
+These areas range from code provisions that are seemingly neutral, such as the tax benefits associated with home ownership and education, to those code provisions that are aimed at dealing with income inequality, such as the Earned Income Tax Credit.

-This bibliography begins with reference to works that address the threshold question of who is Latino.
+This bibliography begins with reference to works that address the threshold question: who is Latino?
 The scholarship includes that of the former dean of Stanford University Law School, a former justice of the California Supreme Court, the dean of the University of California-Davis School of Law, and several other prominent scholars.
 Though this area requires further research, the use of the term “Latino” appears to be an attempt to avoid the homogenization implicit in the term “Hispanic.”
-Many well-known scholars, including the authors of Brest and Oshige 1995, Lopez 1998, Mendez and Martinez 2002, and Reynoso 2005, have suggested the population included within the term Latino is comprised of political community, citizenship, self-identification, race, assimilation, history, and language.
+Many well-known scholars, including the authors of Brest and Oshige 1995, López 1998, Mendez and Martinez 2002, and Reynoso 2005, have suggested the population included within the term Latino is comprised of political community, citizenship, self-identification, race, assimilation, history, and language.
 This perspective appears to be the decided trend.
+A refinement of this idea is taken in Trucios-Haynes 2000, which highlights the methodological fallacy of attempting to place Latino/as in the Black-White paradigm.
+This perspective is used in Padilla 2022 to effect in another context, suggesting the efficacy of this approach.
+Another significant problem in accounting for racial disparities is the lack of data.
+United States Government Accountability Office (GAO) 2022 calls attention to the lack of data the federal government collects about tax policy impacts within the context of racial demographics.
+The GAO cites legal restrictions that limit collection of demographic data.
+Bearer-Friend 2019 also notes the lack of data but suggests the tax authorities are not as limited as they seem.

 DOI: 10.2307/1229177